 Did you think those spots just happened for no reason?
 Not quite!

 While no one is born with hyperpigmentation (including freckles), certain people are genetically predisposed.
 Dark spots appear when your skin pumps up melanin production in response to feeling threatened.
 Like a warning flag, dark spots are your skin’s way of saying that it feels injured or under attack.

 Dark spots don’t have one single cause, so the reason you have them is likely completely different from the person next to you.
-Here are some top reasons why dark spots show up on your face or body:
+Here are five top reasons why dark spots show up on your face or body:

 Did you know that your tan is technically a broad form of hyperpigmentation?
 And when skin is assaulted by repeated exposure to UV rays, it can cause brown spots and hyperpigmentation from overproduction of melanin.
 Since brown spots are created by the sun – think of them as your skin telling you that it’s had too much exposure.